jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 For our purposes we can use Graph Traversal to run a limited or bounded shortest path query (min and max hops):

 #### Query for the least utilized path
 Backups, data replication, other bulk transfers can oftentimes take a non-best path through the network.
-In theory the least utilized path could be many hops in length, so we're going to build the query such that the traversal limits itself to a maximum of 6 hops from the source vertex.

-   1. Graph traversal query for the least utilized path.
-The 1..6 notation indicates the query can consider paths with 6 or few hops.
+In theory the least utilized path could be many hops in length, so we're going to include a notation (1..6) which indicates the query can consider paths with 6 or fewer hops.

     - Query for full path data.
 We expect to see the Arango UI render a topology that includes all seven routers:

    ```